 Upon receipt of a request, the French Central Authority refers it to the appropriate “Procureur Général” (the equivalent of a U.S. District Attorney) who assigns it to the local police for service.
 There is no charge for service if made through the French Central Authority and no charge for the return of a certificate for service.
 This process takes several weeks.

-The French Ministry of Justice has no objection to service being made by a French “huissier” (an official process server licensed by the government).
+The French Ministry of Justice has no objection to service being made by a French Commissaire de Justice formerly known as an “huissier” (an official process server licensed by the government).
 A fee will be charged at rates set by the government.
 Addresses can be obtained by writing to: